Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Army and its opponents have combined to go over 52 points in all three games this season.
+- Army has combined with its opponents to score more than 48.5 points in all three games this season.

-- Miami (OH) and its opponents have combined to score more than 52 points in two games this season.
+- Miami (OH)'s games have gone over 48.5 points in all three opportunities this season.

-- Saturday's total is 19.6 points lower than the two team's combined 71.6 points per game average.
+- Saturday's over/under is 23.1 points lower than the two team's combined 71.6 points per game average.

-- These two squads combine to surrender 51 points per game, one fewer than this contest's over/under.
+- This contest's total is 2.5 points lower than the 51 these two squads combine to give up per game in 2021.

-- The Black Knights and their opponents score an average of 50.5 points per game, 1.5 fewer than Saturday's total.
+- Black Knights games this season feature an average total of 50.5 points, a number two points higher than Saturday's over/under.

-- The 52-point total for this game is two points below the 54 points per game average total in RedHawks games this season.
+- The 54 PPG average total in RedHawks games this season is 5.5 points more than this game's over/under.

 Army Stats and Trends

-- So far this year Army has one win against the spread.
+- Army has one win against the spread in three games this year.

-- The Black Knights have yet to cover the spread this season when favored by 7.5 points or more.
+- This season, the Black Knights are winless against the spread when entering a game as a favorite of 8.5 points or more.

 - Army's games this year have gone over the total in three out of three opportunities.

-- The Black Knights rack up 44.3 points per game, 15.3 more than the RedHawks allow per contest (29).
+- The Black Knights average 44.3 points per game, 15.3 more than the RedHawks surrender per outing (29).

-- Army is 1-2 against the spread and 3-0 overall this season when the team scores more than 29 points.
+- Army is 1-2 against the spread and 3-0 overall this season when the team records more than 29 points.

-- In games that Army piles up more than 348.3 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Army piles up over 348.3 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Black Knights have turned the ball over one time this season, two fewer than the RedHawks have forced (3).
+- The Black Knights have one giveaway this season, while the RedHawks have three takeaways .

 - Find the latest spread and moneyline odds for Army at SISportsbook.